 This guidance sets out the range of provision that the Local Area expects schools to be able to provide.
-Schools may not have knowledge or experience of all of the strategies, interventions and resources set out in this document; in addition, space available within schools can vary: this can have an impact on how provision is delivered and the sensory environment.
+Schools may not have knowledge or experience of all of the strategies, interventions and resources set out in this document.
 However, all schools can access the local school's SEND offer which includes information about accessing support, guidance and training so that they are able to develop their practice to meet the expectations set out here.